 - Police cite frequent speeding and distracted commuters

 - Frequent weaving in and out of lanes by hurried drivers

 Already known as a hot-spot for car accidents in the state, recent statistics show that car accident rates on this stretch of highway are on the rise.
 Cramped shoulders leave less room for maneuvering.
 With 629 car crashes in 2009 alone, this short highway is one of the most perilous for drivers.

 The Advocates Car Accident Lawyers – American Fork, Ogden, Salt Lake City

 Car accidents are a traumatic experience for everyone involved.
 Worrying about lost wages, insurance claims and an ongoing legal case is a lot to deal with.
-If you or a loved one have been injured in a car accident, through no fault of your own, it’s vital to retain an experienced car accident attorney.
+If you or a loved one has been injured in a car accident, it’s vital to retain an experienced car accident attorney.